 Be respectful of employee privacyRespect employee privacy by refraining from asking personal or sensitive questions that employees may feel awkward answering.
 Make certain that the survey is completely confidential and that the responses cannot be traced back to specific employees.

-Focus on areas of importanceFocus on the most important aspects of the organization, such as employee engagement survey questions, job satisfaction survey, communication, and leadership.
+Focus on areas of importanceFocus on the most important aspects of the organization, such as employee engagement survey questions, job satisfaction survey, communication evaluation, and leadership.

 Test the questionsBefore finalizing the questions, run them by a small group of employees to ensure that they are clear, easy to understand, and provide the information you seek.